HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     3. For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed (refer to [DXConnect](dxconnect.md)) and started under the Configuration Wizard (`cw_profile`) on target servers.
 For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md).

-## Installing using the container image
+## DXClient installation using Container Image

-**Prerequisites:** You must ensure that container runtime is installed on the workstation.
+DXClient package comes with a script that you can use to run the container image.
+This script creates a store directory and copies the input files from the absolute path to the shared volume location.

 !!!note
     When you upgrade to use the container image DXClient, you should first uninstall the nodejs DXClient.

-DXClient package comes with a script that you can use to run the commands within container runtime.
-This script creates a store directory and copies the input files from the absolute path to the shared volume location.

 See video: [CI/CD – DXClient in Container](https://www.youtube.com/watch?v=IFr_frVlojc)

-1. Navigate to <working-directory\> folder where you wish to use DXClient from.
+1. Navigate to the `<working-directory>` folder, where you wish to use dxclient from.

 2. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your HCL Digital Experience 9.5 CF196 or higher entitlements on the HCL Software License Portal.